noob-dev-mk/stanley_controller/README.md

 The [f1tenth_gym_ros](https://github.com/f1tenth/f1tenth_gym_ros) (which we cloned earlier) is used to get the simulation environment.
 Do check the repository to know more about the simulation, as well as keyboard teleop.
 It only supports ROS 2 Foxy, hence we are using Docker.

 ## Stanley Implementation
-A separate stanley_pkg is created in the stanley_ws.
-The entire package is the repository with the same name.
+A separate stanley_pkg is to be created in the ros_ws/stanley_ws/src.
+The entire package is the repository.

-Firstly, to get the Stanley Package, clone this repo as stanley_pkg into your ros2_ws/stanley_ws/src/.
+Firstly, to get the Stanley Package, clone this repository as stanley_pkg into your ros2_ws/stanley_ws/src/ by following the below commands.
 ```bash
 cd ros2_ws/stanley_ws/src
 git clone https://github.com/noob-dev-mk/stanley_controller stanley_pkg